 THEO 13002 Honors Foundation of Theology

 The second required course, or the “development” course, involves the development of a major theme of Christian theology through the centuries or across schools of thought.
 Development courses are always numbered Theo 2xxxx.
 Courses in the upcoming semester that meet the second requirement may be found through Class Search.

-The following development courses are recommended for international students from non-Christian backgrounds:
+The following development courses are recommended for international students and students from non-Christian backgrounds: